AndreaMariani-AM/PhD_notes/0.00_References/0.01_Inbox/Luecken2019.md

 	- *CPM* that exclude genes that account for at least 5% of the total counts per cell
 	- *Scran pooling based* size factor estimation using a *linear regression* over genes.
 Top performer and also works great for *batch effect correction* and *differential analysis*.
 - *Non Linear normalization* can account for more complex unwanted variation:
-	- *Parametric modelliing* of count data
+	- *Parametric modelling* of count data
 	- *Others*
 	-In general, *non-linear* methods outperform *linear* methods especially where strong *batch effect* is present.
 - Typically after nromalization, data matrices are  $\large log(x +1)$ transformed